LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/business-dashboard-messaging.md

 ### Conversions from the Mobile App

-The Business dashboard offers a significant number of metrics which track conversions.
+The Business activity for messaging dashboard offers a significant number of metrics which track conversions.

 The LiveEngage campaign funnel ends with a successful assisted conversion.
 An assisted conversion is achieved during or after a conversation with an agent.
 The mobile app, similar to the website, should report an Engagement Attribute which triggers a campaign goal.